ipongrani/bc-mortgage-calculator-ca/core/README.md

 ### P (Principal loan amount)

-It Can be derived using *P = Property Price − Down Payment* and is computed in the system using `core.calculateLoanPrincipal`. the function accepts two arguments, `propertyPrice` and `downPayment` and returns an OBJECT with the following keys `loanPrincipal`, `downpaymentRate`, `downpaymentPercentage`.
+It Can be derived using *P = Property Price − Down Payment* and is computed in the system using `core.calculateLoanPrincipal`. the function accepts two arguments, `propertyPrice` and `downPayment` and returns an OBJECT with the following properties `loanPrincipal`, `downpaymentRate`, `downpaymentPercentage`.

 ### r (Periodic Interest Rate)

 The periodic interest rate is derived using *r = annual Interest Rate / payments per year*.
 This is computed using `core.calculatePeriodicInterest` which accpets user supplied `annualInterestRate` and a *PAYMENT SCHEDULE* which can be `monthly`, `bi-weekly`, or `accelerated-bi-weekly`.
-The function will return an OBJECT with the following keys `periodicInterestRate`, `formattedPeriodicInterest`.
+The function will return an OBJECT with the following properties `periodicInterestRate`, `formattedPeriodicInterest`.

 ### n (Total Number of Payments)